Like this Page

 Fee Structure

 Fee structure differs from jurisdiction to jurisdiction.
-In some jurisdictions, the GED test-taking is expensive.
-However, most of jurisdictions try to make GED affordable to all citizens.
-Most of the jurisdictions charge fee for retaking one or more GED battery of tests.
+In some jurisdictions, it is expensive.
+However, most of the jurisdictions try to make it affordable to all citizens.
+Most of the jurisdictions charge fee for retaking one or more battery of tests.
 Some jurisdictions may grant fee relaxation on the basis of test-takers' income level.

 Choosing Prep Courses

-Choosing good GED prep courses is essential for successfully completing the GED test.
-Also, in most of the jurisdictions taking GED prep classes and programs is compulsory to get a chance for GED sign up.
-The GED courses are available in the forms of regular classes, books, electronic packages and internet resources.
+Choosing good courses is essential for successfully completing the test.
+Also, in most of the jurisdictions taking classes and programs is compulsory.
+The courses are available in the form of regular classes, books, electronic packages and internet resources.
 Regular classes provide well-designed curriculum and they stimulate and accelerate the learning process.
 Regular classes also address a test-taker's personal needs.
-Books, electronic GED prep courses and the internet resources are very helpful if test-takers are following a self-learning strategy.
+Books, electronic courses and the internet resources are very helpful if test-takers are following a self-learning strategy.

 Choosing Test Dates and Test Locations